Table of Contents

 Forex trading often relies upon keen intuition and interpretation for charts and data relating to the drawdown.
 Because of its highly volatile nature – or its tendency towards wide swings in some currency pairs – having a keen sense of risk is often the most powerful tool an investor has in their arsenal.

 The most important thing is to measure Maximum Equity Drawdown because this is the most important criterion for measuring a good portfolio.
-If we look only at balance, many traders who do not stop-loss or use broad stop loss will avoid showing real equity drawdown, bringing huge problems to investors’ or traders’ minds.
-The worst thing is when the trader thinks that he has an excellent strategy and strategy because of the vast equity drawdown.
+If we look only at balance, many traders who do not stop-loss or use broad stop-loss will avoid showing absolute equity drawdown, bringing huge problems to investors’ or traders’ minds.
+The worst thing is when the trader thinks he has an excellent strategy and strategy because of the vast equity drawdown.

 Absolute drawdown is an excellent measure of our performance in the first months of trading and comparing it with the initial balance.
-Still, for long-term portfolio analysis, maximum and relative drawdown are much better solutions.
+Still, maximum and relative drawdown are much better solutions for long-term portfolio analysis.